orkhasnat/CS_Notes/programming/Design Patterns/Singleton.md

 - Create a static creation method that acts as a constructor.
 Under the hood, this method calls the private constructor to create an object and saves it in a static field.
 All following calls to this method return the cached object.

 If your code has access to the Singleton class, then it’s able to call the Singleton’s static method.
 So whenever that method is called, the same object is always returned.
+### Real-World Analogy
+The government is an excellent example of the Singleton pattern.
+A country can have only one official government.
+Regardless of the personal identities of the individuals who form governments, the title, “The Government of X”, is a global point of access that identifies the group of people in charge.
 ## Structure
 ![[../../Resources/Images/DP/singleton.png]]
 The **Singleton** class declares the static method `getInstance` that returns the same instance of its own class.
 The Singleton’s constructor should be hidden from the client code.
 Calling the `getInstance` method should be the only way of getting the Singleton object.